JENNIE E. PARK

 Solutions (Tiebreakers) (2021)

 Installation: 16" x 24" x 24".
 Reindeer lichen, glass vases, 1300 litmus paper strips, water, vinegar, baking soda, tape

 On view: MOZAIK Future Art Awards: Reimagining Democracy

 Under what conditions will something contradict itself, become fractured, replicate the oppositional framework in which it is nested, or — alternatively — embrace its other side or half, or become whole or integrated?
 One view of "difference" entails incompatibility, and the other, integration.

 Litmus paper’s color-changing ability comes from lichens, which are symbiotic fungi-algae associations that extend their intrinsic mutualism outward.
 Thousands of lichen species proliferate on many surfaces in a nonparasitic manner, using the surfaces as substrates and serving as substrates for other organisms.
 Biologist Scott Gilbert noted, "We are all lichens," meaning human bodies are also associations of co-functioning organisms, rather than entities siloed apart from nature or each other.

-Here, clouds of lichen anchor and buoy the test and dream of democracy; the color break in the ties indicates not a “winner,” but the deconstruction of the oppositional, violent logic of “other” itself.
-Seeing ourselves reflected in all that appears “other,” we are compelled to engage with all that surrounds us with care and responsibility, rather than fear or exploitation.
-As lichens are incredibly diverse, so are we; like lichens, we have the potential and power to ground and express our differences through mutualism, rather than separatism or suppression.
+Here, clouds of lichen anchor and buoy the test and dream of democracy; the color break in the ties indicates not a "winner," but the deconstruction of an antagonistic logic of "other."
+Seeing ourselves reflected in all that appears "other," we are compelled to engage with all that surrounds us with care and responsibility.
+As lichens are incredibly diverse, so are we; like lichens, we have the potential and power to ground and express our differences through mutualism, rather than separatism, suppression, fear or exploitation.